MES architecture

 Mini FAQ

-Do agents have a private API?
+Does the natural language interface have a private API?

 Can quality alerts trigger automatically?